cockroachdb/docs/v21.1/operate-cockroachdb-kubernetes.md

 summary: How to operate and manage a secure 3-node CockroachDB cluster with Kubernetes.
 toc: true
 toc_not_nested: true
+secure: true
 ---

 {{site.data.alerts.callout_info}}
-This article assumes you have already [deployed CockroachDB on a single Kubernetes cluster](deploy-cockroachdb-with-kubernetes.html).
+This article assumes you have already [deployed CockroachDB securely on a single Kubernetes cluster](deploy-cockroachdb-with-kubernetes.html).
 However, it's possible to configure these settings before starting CockroachDB on Kubernetes.
 {{site.data.alerts.end}}

 You can configure, scale, and upgrade a CockroachDB deployment on Kubernetes by updating its StatefulSet values.
 This page describes how to: